Help improve your experience of MyMarsden

 Will I be able to access my medical records eventhough my treatment ended in 2020/21, apart from my annual mammograms which I still attend at the Royal Marsden Sutton.

-Janet Warburton asked about 2 years ago
+Janet Warburton asked over 3 years ago

 All active patients at the Trust (which includes those attending for follow-up appointments) will be able to access the Patient Portal, even if you are no longer receiving treatment at the Trust.